Iberian Peninsula Blackout

 Introduction

-On 28 April 2025, at 12:33 CET, the power systems of Spain and Portugal experienced a blackout.
+On 28 April 2025, at 12:33 CEST, the power systems of Spain and Portugal experienced a blackout.
 A small area in France, close to the border with Spain, was also affected for a limited duration.

 This page provides consolidated information on the incident, including the affected areas, a preliminary sequence of events, the restoration process, and details about the Expert Panel established to investigate the causes.
 Further updates will be provided as the investigation progresses.